biometrixtech/plans/documentation/api_demo.md

     "movement_integration_prep": movement_integration_prep
 }
 ```
+TODO - paul : should it be will have the schema as defined in the Appendix (i.e. remove same)
 * `movement_integration_prep` will have the same schema as defined in the Appendix.

 ### Including Today's Symptoms